 OpenTelemetry Go distro for Uptrace

-This document explains how to configure OpenTelemetry Go SDK to export spans (traces), logs, and metrics to Uptrace using OTLP/gRPC.
+This document explains how to configure the OpenTelemetry Go SDK to export spans (traces), logs, and metrics to Uptrace using OTLP/gRPC.

-uptrace-go is a thin wrapper over opentelemetry-go that configures OpenTelemetry SDK to export data to Uptrace.
+uptrace-go is a thin wrapper over opentelemetry-go that configures the OpenTelemetry SDK to export data to Uptrace.
 It does not add any new functionality and is provided only for your convenience.

 shell